zephinzer/gtcdk8s/03-provisioning/README.md

-# Provisioning an Environment
+# Environment Provisioning
 Now that we've managed to [containerise an application](../02-containerising), the natural progression would be to see how we can deploy multiple of these.

 # Section Objectives

-1. Concepts in environment provisioning
+1. Understand concepts in environment provisioning
-2. Introduction to the Docker Compose manifest
+2. Introduction to the Docker Compose file
-3. Setting up a service
+3. Running existing services locally
-4. Setting up a development environment
+4. Provisioning a development environment

 # Why environment provisioning?
 ## Support services